alphagov/special-route-publisher/README.md

 kubectl run -napps --image 172025368201.dkr.ecr.eu-west-1.amazonaws.com/special-route-publisher ${USER/./-}-special-route-pub -- sh -c "GOVUK_APP_DOMAIN= PLEK_USE_HTTP_FOR_SINGLE_LABEL_DOMAINS=1 PUBLISHING_API_BEARER_TOKEN=$token rake publish_one_special_route['/government/history/past-chancellors']"
 ```

-Finally, delete your pod when it has finished running:
+Important: finally, delete your pod when it has finished running:

 ```
 kubectl run -napps delete pod ${USER/./-}-special-route-pub
 ```

+This is especially important if your pod is in a `CrashLoopBackoff` state (usually when something has gone run with publishing).
+Leaving it in existence in this state will lead to continuous re-running of the rake task you specified, which can lead to continuous republishing.

 N.B.
 In these examples, `$USER` is just being used to set the name of the kubernetes pod.
 (Note that pod names cannot contain a period, so we substitute a dash for any periods in your username)